Everything you need to know about our product install, setup steps, configuration and usage of various features

 REQUEST DATA ON PROGRAM CHANGE

-REQUEST DATA ON PROGRAM CHANGE [1] means that if the plug-in / application receives program and/or bank change message from MIDI input, plug-in / application will initiate Patch request from the Virus to the plug-in / application user interface.
+REQUEST DATA ON PROGRAM CHANGE means that if the Editor receives program and/or bank change message from MIDI input, our Editor will initiate Patch request from the Virus to the Editor user interface.

 Inputs valid for this function: